City of Milwaukee ECO Team

 Erick Shambarger, Director

-Erick is the Director of the City of Milwaukee Office of Environmental Sustainability.
-He was appointed by the Mayor in June 2015.
-The Milwaukee Office of Environmental Sustainability was created by Mayor Tom Barrett to develop practical solutions that benefit Milwaukee’s environment and economy.
-Mr. Shambarger developed the Milwaukee Energy Efficiency (Me2) program and the Milwaukee Better Buildings Challenge, chairs the City’s Energy Reduction Team to reduce energy use across City operations, and promotes innovative storm water management practices and green infrastructure.
-Mr. Shambarger developed the idea of converting basements of abandoned properties into underground stormwater management structures called BaseTerns.
-He contributed to the City’s ReFresh Milwaukee sustainability plan.
+Erick Shambarger is the Director of Environmental Sustainability at the City of Milwaukee, where he leads the Environmental Collaboration Office (ECO).
+ECO was created by Mayor Tom Barrett to develop practical solutions that benefit Milwaukee’s environment and economy.
+Mr. Shambarger developed the Milwaukee Energy Efficiency (Me2) program and PACE financing program.
+He developed Milwaukee Better Buildings Challenge program, chaired the City’s Energy Reduction Team to reduce energy use across City operations, and promotes innovative storm water management practices and green infrastructure.
+He oversees implementation of ECO programs and the ReFresh Milwaukee sustainability plan.
 He also leads ECO's involvement in national and global partnerships.
 Prior to his current role, he served as Deputy Director of ECO for 5 years, and as City Economist in the Budget and Management Division before that.
 He holds a Masters of Public Affairs degree from the University of Wisconsin and certificates in Water Technology and Energy Analysis and Policy.